squinkylabs/SquinkyVCV/docs/booty-shifter.md

 # Table of contents

-[Chopper](#chopper) Is a tremelo powered by a clock-synchable LFO.
+[Chopper](#chopper) Is a tremolo powered by a clock-synchable LFO.
 The LFO is highly programmable to give a range of waveforms.

 [Thread Booster](#booster) reduces pops and clicks in VCV Rack by reprogramming VCV's audio engine.

 [Colors](#colors) is a colored noise generator.
 It can generate all the common **"colors"** of noise, including white, pink, red, blue, and violet.

 [Growler](#growler) is a "vocal animator".
 It imparts random vocal timbres on anything played through it.
-The psedo-random LFOs all have discrete outputs.
+The pseudo-random LFOs all have discrete outputs.

 [Booty Shifter](#shifter) is an emulation of the legendary Moog/Bode frequency shifter.